 Amateur mineralogists find crystallised minerals, sedimentary rocks with fossils, volcanic and metamorphic rocks.
 Check the events calendar for the annual Mineral Fair in the summer.
 You can also check out the museum in the Espace Tairraz exhibition centre in Chamonix or up at the Montenvers Train station / Mer de Glace.

 Chamonix Natural Reserves and Zoos

 The easy way to appreciate all this plant and animal life is to visit to one of the zoos or nature reserves in the valley.

-The Aiguilles Rouges nature reserve, the Marécottes zoo (Switzerland), the Parc de Merlet (a reserve of mountain animals at liberty) or the St. Bernard breeding centre are the primary places.
+The Aiguilles Rouges nature reserve, the Marécottes zoo (Switzerland), Merlet Animal Park (a reserve of mountain animals at liberty) or the St. Bernard breeding centre are the primary places.
 For more details on these, see our natural reserve and zoo page.